ros-infrastructure/bloom/doc/tutorials/bloom_setup.rst

     $ git init .
     Initialized empty Git repository in /tmp/docs/foo-release/.git/

+You will probably want to push this new release repository to a centralized server, like github.com or a personal git server, for reuse in future releases.
+The converntion for naming this repository is {package name}-release.
+A list of example release repositories can be seen at the ros-gbp repository: `https://github.com/ros-gbp <https://github.com/ros-gbp>`_.

 Now inform bloom of your upstream repository settings and initialize the repository::